wirrickelliot/polygon-java-client/README.md

 # Polyblend
-Java client for Polygon.io API
+Java client for the Polygon.io API

 ## RESTful Demo